Flotomate/product_docs/source/asset-management/manage-software-license/software-license-management.rst

    uses the Software.
 The License carries the name of the user.

 -  **Node Lock**: A Node Lock License is an encrypted key that is locked to a specific machine.
-Flotomate automatically sets the Purchase Count for this type to one.
+Motadata automatically sets the Purchase Count for this type to one.

 -  **Volume Users**: A Volume License denotes the product key used when